Saints working 500 miles from home after displaced by Ida - KESQ

 Coach Sean Payton said the team will practice through Wednesday at AT&T Stadium, home of the Dallas Cowboys.
 That comes before a previously planned break leading into the start of the regular season.

+“Left behind are obviously apartments, condominiums, homes.
+Those are all physical things.
+Nonetheless, they’re still home for so many people,” Payton said Monday.
+“We had a team meeting this morning, kind of hit on some topics.
+And then, you know, I think to some degree that going out and being able to practice today is going to be good for everyone, because from afar, there’s only so much you can do.”

-The Saints are then scheduled to resume practice next Monday, though Payton said that likely wouldn’t be at their headquarters in Metairie, Louisiana, even though initial reports from people there indicated that the facility handled the storm “overall pretty well.”
+The Saints are then scheduled to resume practice next Monday, though Payton said that it would be unrealistic to believe that would be at their headquarters in Metairie, Louisiana, even though initial reports from people there indicated that the facility handled the storm “overall pretty well.”

 Payton said he had heard nothing about the scheduled Sept.
 12 season opener at home against the Green Bay Packers that is to be played in the Superdome.